vaskoGut/Learning/README.md

     A has() method that takes an element and returns a boolean.
     A keys() method that returns an iterator of the elements in the set.

+  12. ### try-catch
+      Wraps code that can fail and pass errortothe catch instead of crashing the app.

 __________________________________________________________________________________________________________________________________________